-JAG funds can be used for state and local initiatives, technical assistance, training, personnel, equipment, supplies, contractual support, and information systems for criminal justice for any one or more of the following purpose areas:
+JAG funds can be used for state and local initiatives, technical assistance, training, personnel, equipment, supplies, contractual support, and information systems for criminal justice including for any one or more of the following program areas:

-- Law enforcement programs.

-- Prosecution and court programs.

-- Prevention and education programs.

-- Corrections and community corrections programs.

-- Drug treatment programs.

-- Planning, evaluation, and technology improvement programs.

-- ★ Any law enforcement or justice initiative previously eligible for funding under Byrne or LLEBG is eligible for JAG funding.
+- Law enforcement programs. - Prosecution and court programs. - Prevention and education programs. - Corrections and community corrections programs. - Drug treatment and enforcement programs. - Planning, evaluation, and technology improvement programs. - Crime victim and witness programs (other than compensation). - ★ Any law enforcement or justice initiative previously eligible for funding under Byrne or LLEBG is eligible for JAG funding.